Sargeanthost/MinecraftMacroTool/README.md

 Since this can be considered cheating, the author advises to use the tool only for testing purposes and never on multiplayer servers.

 # How to start the tool:

-1. For an up-to-date package, compile from source by using `mvn package` or a built-in maven plugin.
+1. Grab the latest release jar, or, for an up-to-date package, compile from source by using `mvn package` or a built-in maven plugin.
 Make sure you're in the folder with the `pom.xml` file in it.
-2. Configure Config.txt from the old release under [releases](https://github.com/Kideneb/MinecraftMacroTool/releases).
-3. Make sure the jar and Config file are in the directory.
-4. Run the jar; A console should pop up with basic information (getting an error currently, still works though).
+2. Run the jar; a console should pop up with basic information.
 	If this does not work make sure, you have java installed correctly.
-5. Now you can input commands.
+3. Now you can input commands.
 A list of commands can be found below.